SKrotkih/swift-googlesignin/README.md

    SwiftGoogleSignIn.session.user?
       .receive(on: RunLoop.main)
       .sink { in
-         // $0 is a GoogleUser data
+         // $0 is a UserProfile data
       }
       .store(in: &self.cancellableBag)